 \section{Indivisible Budgets}

-We begin by considering the indivisible budgets setting, where each player has a single coin, corresponding to the scenario where every player is involved in a single project.
-We will show that this setting is sufficient to demonstrate the main benefits of the alphabetical ordering scheme, namely, that it leads to optimal research quality and is more fair than contribution-based ordering in the worst case.
+We first study the setting of indivisible budgets, where each agent owns a single coin, corresponding to the scenario where every agent is involved in a single project.
+This setting is sufficient to differentiate between alphabetical and contribution ordering and highlights an interesting effect.
+Namely, there exist natural settings in which alphabetical ordering encourages agents to match each others' efforts, and as a result, it leads to the completion of larger projects.